jhpyle/docassemble/README.md

 ## Installation

 These installation instructions assume a Debian GNU/Linux machine, but docassemble has been developed to be os-independent.
 If you can install the dependencies, you should be able to get docassemble to run.
+I haven't tested Windows (only Debian and Ubuntu), but I believe all the dependencies are available for installation on Windows (see [MiKTeX](http://miktex.org/download) for LaTeX on Windows).

 ### Dependencies